 Baruch Connects

 Baruch Connects is an exciting initiative that embodies Baruch’s core values of collaboration and connection.
 This initiative brings the Baruch community together to embrace the broad range of perspectives that make Baruch such a vibrant and dynamic institution.
-Baruch Connects includes three types of activities: Intercultural Celebrations, a Respectful Dialogue Series, and additional activities for students, faculty, and staff.
+Baruch Connects includes intercultural celebrations, collaborative projects and forums, peer-led storytelling initiatives, and performances for students, faculty, and staff.

 We hope you’ll join us at these important events that help us continue to cultivate a campus culture of care, respect, and community.
 Please feel free to send any questions to BaruchConnects@baruch.cuny.edu.